 The monumental form stands in contrast with the landscape, while playful shadows of trees paint the surface of the concrete façade.
 It’s imposing character distinct itself from neighbouring houses in the village.

-The project is an 800-square meter residence, located at Ayala Alabang Village, Muntinlupa.
+The project is an 800-square meter residence, located at Muntinlupa City.
 The house has 3 main levels and a basement tucked into the lowest point of the downslope site.
 The house is pushed back into the site, allowing an ample front garden between the house and the pedestrian.

 The design has cut-outs on the massing, and projections that border the outdoors, imparting nature on the structure while extending the indoors to the gardens, and vice versa.
 Concrete canopies hover over the outdoor areas, with voids that either allow the sun or trees to overlap with the structure.
 The canopies serve as a transition between nature and structure.
 Roof gardens and built-in plant boxes also bring in nature to the structure.